ipfabric/docs/docs/support/known_issues/Vendors/versa.md

 **Known Affected platforms**: All

-**Description**:  When API request takes longer than 5 minutes, API returns HTTP 500 error AsyncRequestTimeoutException.
+**Description**: When API request takes longer than 5 minutes, API returns HTTP 500 error `AsyncRequestTimeoutException`.

 This issue can be usually encountered on devices with very large routing tables.